MustafaRaafat/Drow-Line/README.md

-# Edvora project
+# color project

-Assignment - Android Developer

-## Description of the coding assessment task.
+## Description of the app.

-The goal of this task is to check my knowledge, speed, code quality, UI background .
+The goal of this app is to drow lines.

 This application is written using Kotlin programming language.